Reframing Chores as Ship Operations

 3. To be respectful and mindful of others, while not being swayed from my path by their expectations.

-4. To document the process so the path can be followed by others
+4. To document the process so the path can be followed by others.

-Current Business Objective: The Independent Maker
+Current Business Strategy: Independent Maker

-My Ideals
+Ideals

-My Ethos
+Ethos

 • Both makers and consumers are agents seeking mutual benefit with authenticity and transparency